PromCopilot: Simplifying Prometheus Metric Querying in Cloud Native Online Service Systems via Large Language Models: Related Work

 \textbf{Natural Language to Domain-Specific Language}: In recent years, deep learning and machine learning techniques have been widely used in text-to-DSL tasks, such as text-to-SQL~\cite{text-to-sql-survey1, text-to-sql-survey2} and text-to-GraphQL~\cite{text-to-graphql-ISF}.
 These studies want to enable users to interact with domain-specific tools or data through natural language.
 Text-to-SQL has become one of the most popular research topics, as SQL is widely used for data querying and management.
 With the development of LLMs, there have been several studies in recent years exploring using LLMs to implement text-to-SQL~\cite{llm-text2sql-emprical1,llm-text2sql-emprical2,llm-text2sql-emprical3}.
 Liu et al.~\cite{zero-shot-text-to-sql} evaluate the text-to-SQL capability of ChatGPT under zero-shot setting, demonstrates the potential of LLMs for the task.
 Dong et al.~\cite{c3} propose a ChatGPT-based zero-shot text-to-SQL apprach, which outperforms the performance of fine-tuning-based approaches through clear prompting, calibration with hints and consistent output.
 Sun et al.~\cite{sql-palm} enhance text-to-SQL performance of LLMs based on few-shot learning and instruction tuning.
 To the best of our knowledge, there is no research focusing on text-to-PromQL.

-\textbf{LLMs for AIOps} To date, many efforts have been dedicated to the LLM-based AIOps, including root cause localization~\cite{few-shot-learning-rca,llm-rca-icse23,RCACopilot}, log parsing~\cite{divlog,lilac}, and incident mitigation~\cite{Nissist}.
+\textbf{LLMs for AIOps} To date, many efforts have been dedicated to LLM-based AIOps, including AIOps Q\&A~\cite{micro_qa,opsEval}, root cause localization~\cite{few-shot-learning-rca,llm-rca-icse23,RCACopilot}, log parsing~\cite{divlog,lilac}, and incident mitigation~\cite{Nissist}.
+Liu et al.~\cite{opsEval} evaluate the capabilities of LLMs on AIOps Q\&A tasks and discuss several potential research directions.
+Quevedo et al.~\cite{micro_qa} implement question-answering for microservice architectures using large models and static code analysis.
 Ahmed et al.~\cite{llm-rca-icse23} uses historical fault records to fine-tune the LLMs for root cause localization and mitigation steps recommendation.
 Chen et al.~\cite{RCACopilot} uses multi-source diagnostic information to model historical faults, and achieve root cause and fault category prediction based on few-shot learning.
 Zhang et al.~\cite{few-shot-learning-rca} uses a similar idea to achieve automated root cause localization based on GPT-4.
 And Jiang et al.~\cite{lilac} and Xu et al.~\cite{divlog} use few-shot learning to achieve LLM-based log parsing results in promising performance.
 An et al.~\cite{Nissist} implement automated incident mitigation based on the troubleshooting guides summarized by engineers by leveraging LLMs' ability to use tools and execute code.
 However, above works are based on historical fault cases and it is difficult to achieve good results when dealing with new faults.
 Some studies explore using LLMs to assist operation engineers in performing some operation tasks.
 Yu et al.~\cite{monitorassistant} use LLMs to assist engineers in configuring metric monitor rules.
 Jiang et al.~\cite{xpert} used few-shot learning to recommend fault-related metric query statements for operation engineers.
 These studies are more practical than others, but they are also limited by historical data, which makes it difficult to achieve good generalizability.
 In this paper, we propose a text-to-PromQL approach that does not rely on historical data, which can help engineers query metrics in a simple and fast way.